How to Automate Certificate Generation in Airtable

 Best Practices for Bulk Certificate Generation

-When generating dozens or hundreds of certificates, a few organizational practices make things smoother.
+When generating dozens or hundreds of certificates, these practices help you avoid errors and keep the process smooth.

-Use Airtable views to organize recipients.
-Create a "Ready to Generate" view that filters for records with all required fields filled and no certificate generated yet.
+• Use Airtable Views: Create a view named 'Ready to Generate' that filters for records with all required fields filled in.
+This keeps your workflow organized.

 TaskApproachWhy It Helps